Here are 15 games in 2019 that will impact the College Football Playoff race next season | NCAA.com

 Don't fret.
-The 2019 college football season will be here before you know it.
-Clemson and Alabama will probably start the season at the top of the rankings, but games always find ways to shock us each year.
+The 2019 college football season will be starting before you know it.
+Clemson and Alabama will probably start next season at the top of the rankings, but games always find ways to shock us each year.

 With that in mind — that a surprise College Football Playoff contender could rise — here are 15 games that will impact the CFP for the 2019 season.
 Games are listed in the order they will be played.